Colton Hall Museum

-Eldridge Hotel, KS (The spirit of Colonel Eldridge still is a friendly presence, keeping a fatherly eye on the living).
+Eldridge Hotel, KS (The spirit of Colonel Eldridge is still a friendly presence, keeping a fatherly eye on the living).

 Monmouth Plantation, MS (The original master of this plantation helps to keep an eye on guests and is a guarding presence for the owners).

 Colton Hall, CA (The spirit of Walter Colton was the sole force in getting this masterpiece built.
-He may be visiting it in his after-life).
+He may be visiting it in his afterlife).

 Spirits from the past still stick around to help the living, and protect the building.
 Others can’t let go of the painful ends they suffered here.

 Spirits of jailers or security guards, or perhaps the spirit of Walter Colton himself, keep an eye on the living.
 They have taken on this duty with gusto.